 Refreshing a channel in Buffer

-Connections between Buffer and your social channels require access tokens, which can expire for a number of reasons, including password changes and explicit lifespans of an access token.
+Connections between Buffer and your social channels require access tokens, which can expire for several reasons, including a password change or a preset access token lifespan.
 Learn best practices for keeping your channels connected here.

 Refreshing your channel